 - The University of Melbourne

 ‘Founded in 1853 by an Act of the Victorian Parliament, the University of Melbourne is a thriving internationally acknowledged research University.
-Website References include The History of the University Unit, University of Melbourne Archives, UMAIC’ and links re books about the history of the university.
+Website References include New !
+The History and Records of the University of Melbourne, University of Melbourne Archives, UMAIC’ and links re books about the history of the university.